-TERRY LYONS has over 35 years of experience in the financing, development and management of natural resource, manufacturing, real estate and merchant banking companies with an extensive background in corporate restructuring activities.
+Terrence Lyons has over 36 years of experience in the financing, development and management of natural resource, manufacturing, real estate and merchant banking companies with an extensive background in corporate restructuring activities.

-After completing a Bachelor of Applied Science in Civil Engineering from the University of British Columbia, Mr. Lyons attended the University of Western Ontario, graduating with an MBA in 1974.
-Mr. Lyons was an applications engineer and marketing specialist with Caterpillar Tractor and Finning Tractor and Equipment and General Manager of South Western Drug Warehouse Ltd. In 1976, he joined Versatile Corporation as Corporate Planning Manager, moving through a variety of senior positions in strategic planning, budgeting and finance, mergers and acquisitions, and project management.
-In 1986, he became Senior Vice-President of Versatile Corporation, Chairman of Versatile Pacific Shipyards and presided over the restructuring of the corporation which is now known as B.C.
-Pacific Capital Corporation, a senior merchant and investment banking company which is part of Brookfield Asset Management (formerly Brascan).
-Mr. Lyons was a Managing Partner of Brookfield in charge of the merchant banking and restructuring activities in the natural resource sector.
-In May 2004, after 17 years with Brookfield, Mr. Lyons retired to pursue other opportunities.
+Mr. Lyons completed a Bachelor of Applied Sciences in Civil Engineering from the University of British Columbia and graduated with a Masters in Business Administration from the University of Western Ontario.
+In 1986, he became Senior Vice President of Versatile Corporation and presided over the restructuring of the corporation, which is now known as B.C.
+Pacific Capital Corporation, a senior merchant and investment banking company which is part of Brookfield Asset Management.
+In 2004 Mr. Lyons retired from Brookfield Asset Management to pursue other opportunities.

-Mr. Lyons is currently non-executive Chairman of Northgate Minerals Corporation (a mining company formerly affiliated with Brookfield) and, in addition to Canaccord Capital Inc., a director of the following public companies: Ceres Capital Corp., Diamonds North Resources Ltd., Farallon Resources Inc., FT Capital Ltd., Sprott Resource Corp., Northgate Minerals Corporation, Polaris Minerals Corporation and TTM Resources Inc. He is also a director of the BC Pavilion Corporation (PavCo) as well as several private corporations.
+Mr. Lyons is currently Chairman of Northgate Minerals Corporation and, in addition to Canaccord Financial Inc., a director of the following public companies: Diamonds North Resources Ltd., Eacom Timber Corporation, Farallon Mining Ltd., Reliable Energy Ltd., Sprott Resource Corp., Northgate Minerals Corporation, Polaris Minerals Corporation and TTM Resources Inc. He is also a director of the BC Pavilion Corporation (PavCo) as well as several private corporations.

-Mr. Lyons has been active in Junior Achievement, the United Way, Special Olympics and other charitable and sports organizations (including swimming and water polo).
-He is past Chairman of the Mining Association of BC, a Governor of the Olympic Foundation of Canada, former Chairman of Sport BC, a past President of Shaughnessy Golf and Country Club and a member of the Advisory Board of the Richard Ivey School of Business at the University of Western Ontario.
+Mr. Lyons has been active in Junior Achievement, the United Way, Special Olympics and other charitable and sports organizations.
+He is past Chairman of the Mining Association of BC, a past Governor of the Olympic Foundation of Canada, a past Chairman of Sport BC, a past President of Shaughnessy Golf and Country Club and a member of the Advisory Board of the Richard Ivey School of Business at the University of Western Ontario.
 In 2007, Mr. Lyons was awarded the Inco Medal by the Canadian Institute of Mining, Metallurgy and Petroleum for meritorious service to the mining industry.

-Of the meetings of the board of directors and the committees on which he served held between April 1, 2008 and May 19, 2009, Mr. Lyons attended all of the nine meetings of the board of directors, all of the five meetings of the Audit Committee and all of the 10 meetings of the Corporate Governance and Compensation Committee.
+Of the meetings of the board of directors and the committees on which he served held between April 1, 2009 and May 18, 2010, Mr. Lyons attended all of the nine meetings of the board of directors, all of the five meetings of the Audit Committee and all of the 10 meetings of the Corporate Governance and Compensation Committee.

-MARK MAYBANK was appointed the Chief Operating Officer of the Company and the President and Chief Operating Officer of Canaccord Capital Corporation in August 2006 and was appointed as an additional director of the Company in September 2006.
+Mark Maybank was appointed the Chief Operating Officer of the Company and the President and Chief Operating Officer of Canaccord Genuity Corp. (then called Canaccord Capital Corporation) in August 2006 and was appointed as an additional director of the Company in September 2006.
 He joined Canaccord in 2001 and was responsible for its research activity.
 Before joining Canaccord, Mr. Maybank was an executive vice-president at a technology services and software development firm.
 Before that, he was a technology analyst with Yorkton Securities and chief financial officer of a US based cellular services company.
 Before that, he held various positions with a large multinational accounting and consulting firm.
 Mr. Maybank has earned both his Chartered Accountant and Chartered Business Valuator designations.

-Mr. Maybank is not a director of any public companies other than Canaccord Capital Inc. Mr. Maybank attended all of the nine meetings of the board of directors held between April 1, 2008 and May 19, 2009.
+Mr. Maybank is not a director of any public companies other than Canaccord Financial Inc. Mr. Maybank attended all of the nine meetings of the board of directors held between April 1, 2009 and May 18, 2010.